 SJPC: The South Jersey Port Corporation owns two marine terminals in Camden, and is planning a third in Paulsboro.

-DSPC: The Delaware State Port Coorporation operates the Port of Wilmington, DE.
+DSPC: The Delaware State Port Corporation operates the Port of Wilmington, DE.

 PRPA: The Philadelphia Regional Port Authority has little to do with city politics, but is an arm of the state government of Pennsylvania, operating 7 marine cargo facilities, and planning more.

 In addition to the traditional cargoes of coal, petroleum, iron ore and forest products, which are mostly declining in importance, the rising cargoes include meat, cocoa beans, and South American fruit.
 General, or casual, cargo tends to be more valuable than bulk cargo, but greatly complicates the Homeland Security risks.
-The ratio of imports to exports is important, because it is expensive to have a ship return empty.
-Shippers will therefore favor a port where there are expectations of return cargo.
-Oil tankers are particularly likely to return empty, since their ballast is mostly river water; but, who knows, perhaps global warming will make dirty river water seem valuable to some tropical oil producer.
-A quirky problem is that most of the crude oil entering East Coast ports is currently coming from Nigeria, a notoriously corrupt nation.
+The ratio of imports to exports is important because it is expensive to have a ship return empty.
+Shippers will, therefore, favor a port where there are expectations of return cargo.
+Oil tankers are particularly likely to return empty since their ballast is mostly river water; but, who knows, perhaps global warming will make dirty river water seem valuable to some tropical oil producer.
+A quirky problem is that most of the crude oil entering East Coast ports are currently coming from Nigeria, a notoriously corrupt nation.
 This has led to a thriving business of car-jacking in the Philadelphia suburbs, with the stolen cars promptly packed in empty containers returning to Africa.